microsoft/botframework-solutions/docs/_docs/overview/whats-new/0.8-beta/migrate-existing-skills-to-0.8.md

         "botframework-connector": "^4.8.0",
     ```

-1. Remove `botbuilder-skills` library from the package.json, which will require to change all the references to `botbuilder-solutions`.
+1. Remove `botbuilder-skills` library from the package.json, which will require to change all the references to `bot-solutions`.

 **Note:** Take into account that `botbuilder-solutions` will be deprecated and it should be `bot-solutions@1.0.0` instead following the C# pattern.